lesiak/snippets-of-knowledge/AWS.md

   > - Transition into IA
   > - Transition into Archive
   > - Transition into Standard
+  >
+  > Lifecycle policies apply to the entire EFS file system.
 - [Amazon EFS Infrequent Access](https://aws.amazon.com/efs/features/infrequent-access/)
 - [Managing mount targets](https://docs.aws.amazon.com/efs/latest/ug/accessing-fs.html)
   - For Amazon EFS file systems that use Regional storage classes, you can create a mount target in each Availability Zone in an AWS Region.